mattlashley/mattlashley.github.io/_tutorials/how-to-rename-file-windows.md

 *  some experience using Windows to perform tasks like opening applications, browsing files and typing text using a keyboard
 *  an application like WordPad

 If WordPad isn't installed on your computer, you won't be able to follow the tutorial step by step.
-However, the **Save As** and **Save File As** functions detailed in the third tutorial are standard functions found in many Windows application functions.
+However, the **Save As** and **Save File As** functions detailed in the third tutorial are standard functions found in many Windows applications.
 {: .panel-idea}

-## Key Terms
+### Key Terms

 | Term    | Definition |
 |:--------|:----------:|